The Giver (film): Production

-Bridges originally intended that his own father, Lloyd Bridges, would play the title character, The Giver, but he died in 1998.
+Bridges originally intended that his own father, Lloyd Bridges, would play the title character, The Giver, but he died in 1998, before the project.

-Principal photography began on October 7, 2013 in Cape Town and Johannesburg.
-Meryl Streep had some of her scenes shot in England, where she also filmed Rob Marshall's Into the Woods, before doing additional filming two months later in Paarl, a town near Cape Town.
-The filming was completed on February 13, 2014 in Utah.
+Principal photography began on October 7, 2013, in Cape Town and Johannesburg.
+Meryl Streep had some of her scenes shot in England, where she was also filming Rob Marshall's Into the Woods.
+Later she completed before additional filming in Paarl, a town near Cape Town.
+The filming was completed on February 13, 2014, in Utah.

 Music

 The score for The Giver was composed by Marco Beltrami.
 The song "Ordinary Human" by OneRepublic was featured in the movie.
 The film also features Tori Kelly's "Silent".
-The soundtrack was released on August 5, 2014 by Interscope Records.
+The soundtrack was released on August 5, 2014, by Interscope Records.